 Those who had received radiotherapy to the chest for conditions like lymphoma at a young age are also at risk of developing breast cancer several decades after the treatment

 - If you have a patient at high risk of breast cancer and would like assistance please contact us or contact Associate Professor Edirimanne directly (mobile or email)

 Post-operative care after breast cancer Surgery

 Most breast cancer patients, especially those who had breast conserving surgery and sentinel node biopsy are discharged home on the same day or the next day morning.
-Dr. Edirimanne prefers Comfeel ®dressing which can be left in until the patients are seen at his rooms, which is 1-2 weeks after surgery.
+Associate Professor Edirimanne prefers Comfeel ®dressing which can be left in until the patients are seen at his rooms, which is 1-2 weeks after surgery.

 Most patients who had mastectomy and/or axillary dissection are usually discharged home on post op day 1 or 2 with their drains in with community nurse care.
 Patients are also educated in drain care before discharge form the hospital.
 Unless otherwise specified these drains can be removed either by community nurses or GPs once drainage is about 30 mls/day on two consecutive days.
 Please make sure the decreased drainage is not due to a blocked drain.

 Patients who had skin or nipple sparing mastectomy and immediate implant/expander reconstructions are usually discharged home after 3 days with drains in.
-The management of their drains is more complex and Dr. Edirimanne removes them himself at his rooms when appropriate.
+The management of their drains is more complex and Associate Professor Edirimanne removes them himself at his rooms when appropriate.
 These patients remain on oral antibiotics until their drains are removed.